arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/get_api_replication_clusterInventory.md

 @startDocuBlock get_api_replication_clusterInventory
 @brief returns an overview of collections and indexes in a cluster

-@RESTHEADER{GET /_api/replication/clusterInventory, Return cluster inventory of collections and indexes, handleCommandClusterInventory}
+@RESTHEADER{GET /_api/replication/clusterInventory, Return cluster inventory of collections and indexes, getReplicationClusterInventory}

 @RESTQUERYPARAMETERS